Photo by Elliott Stallion on Unsplash

 The U.S. was in turmoil so he pardoned Mr. Nixon to focus on economic issues.
 (I later met him in my role as a journalist and later wrote this piece, 5 Attributes of Leadership Are Needed Now.)

 Mr. Ford stood before Congress in 1974 wearing a button with the letters, WIN, which stood for the phrase, “Whip Inflation Now.”
-He asked Americans to plant a WIN garden, carpool and lower the thermostats in their homes.
+He asked Americans to plant a WIN garden, to carpool and to lower the thermostats in their homes.

 In 1975, the inflation rate soared to 9.13 percent.
 The inflation rate later dropped to 5.76 percent but it was too little too late.
 In failing to manage the economy, he lost to Jimmy Carter, 50.1 percent to 48 percent.